MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 # WindowsXamlHost control for Windows Forms and WPF

+By using the **WindowsXamlHost** control, you can add built-in or custom Universal Windows Platform (UWP) controls to your WPF or Windows Forms desktop application.
+This is one of several ways to host UWP controls in Windows Forms and WPF applications as part of a feature called *XAML Islands*.
+For more information, see [UWP controls in desktop applications (XAML Islands)](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls).

 > [!NOTE]
+> If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
+If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.

+## Requirements

-> This control is currently available as a developer preview.
+This control is currently available as a developer preview for Windows 10, version 1903, and later.
 Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
-This control will continue to mature and stabilize in future toolkit releases.
-If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
-If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
-Your insights and scenarios are critically important to us.

-By using the **WindowsXamlHost** control, you can add built-in or custom UWP controls to the User Interface (UI) of your WPF or Windows Forms desktop application.
-For background information about this developer scenario, see [UWP controls in desktop applications](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls).
+For more information, see [XAML Islands feature roadmap](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#xaml-islands-feature-roadmap).

 ## Get started

+To get started using the **WindowsXamlHost** control:

+1. Follow [these instructions](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#requirements) to configure your project to support XAML Islands.
-To get the **WindowsXamlHost** control, install the appropriate Nuget package:
+2. Install the appropriate Nuget package:
   * For WPF applications, install the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) package.
   * For Windows Forms applications, install the [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost) package.

-After you install the NuGet package, [set up your project](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-enhance#first-set-up-your-project) so that it can use UWP types.

 ## Known issues and limitations